Acupuncture consists of inserting hair thin, sterile, and stainless-steel needles into specific points on the body known as acupuncture

 which results in a healing response.
 Acupuncture also promotes relaxation and a sense of well-being through the release of endorphins

-and other beneficial neurotransmitters. points.
+and other beneficial neurotransmitters.
 The acupuncture points are located on channels that are interconnected throughout your body.

 Cupping is an effective and safe technique used to relieve pain.
 It consists of selectively placing plastic or glass cups on acupuncture points that are

 suctioned to the skin.
 You will feel a localized pressure that goes away when the cups are removed.
 Cupping leaves marks on the skin that vary in color

 from pink to dark purple that go away within a few days to a couple of weeks.

 Cupping causes tissues to release toxins, stimulates the lymphatic system, clears colon blockages, and activates and clears arteries, veins and capillaries.